altunenes/sorceress/docs/explanations of illusions.md

 `## 1- sorceress.chromatic`

 Chromatic adaptation is probably one of the central concepts in color vision.
 Chromatic adaptation is decreased sensitivity to a particular color as a result of prolonged exposure to a colored stimulus.
 The chromatic adaptation transforms were mainly studied with von Kries, Bradford, Sharp, and CMCCAT2000.
 However, CMCCAT2000 performed best.

-simple example:
+You can apply this function to any image and function automatically processes the image and returns a gif file.
+The gif file shows the transformation of the image from the original to the adapted image.

+`## 2- sorceress.contrast`

+simple example via a gif:

 focus on the red dot (10 second)